hummingbird-project/hummingbird-docs/Hummingbird.docc/Jobs/JobsGuide.md

 jobService.registerJob(emailJob)
 ```

-The ``Jobs/JobRetryStrategy`` is a protocol.
+``Jobs/JobRetryStrategy`` is a protocol.
 So you can define your own retry strategies as well.

 ```swift
 struct MyRetryStrategy: JobRetryStrategy {